VALUE VAULT

 DAY 55 — January 6, 2026

 This comp proves the power of strategic underpricing.
-The seller listed at $725,000 and the market rewarded them with $790,000 — $65,000 over asking.
+The seller listed at $725,000 and the market rewarded them with $790,000 — $65,000 ABOVE LISTING PRICE.
 The subject should follow the same philosophy: price to attract, let the market compete the price up.

 What Does This Comp Tell Us?

-This renovated 3-bedroom, 2-bath home with 15 owned solar panels, granite counters, real wood floors, crown molding, and a flexible back unit for multigenerational living was listed at $725,000 and sold for $790,000 — $65,000 over asking in just 10 days.
+This renovated 3-bedroom, 2-bath home with 15 owned solar panels, granite counters, real wood floors, crown molding, and a flexible back unit for multigenerational living was listed at $725,000 and sold for $790,000 — $65,000 ABOVE LISTING PRICE in just 10 days.
 Conventional financing with only $500 in concessions.

 This comp represents what is possible at the top of the Wahiawa market for renovated single-family homes.
 The buyer competition was fierce and the seller captured significant premium value.
 However, the gap between this home and the subject is enormous.
 The subject has none of these upgrades, no solar, no second bathroom, no back unit, and needs a complete renovation plus structural and termite remediation.